HamadJassem/flowersoup/README.md

 ```

 ## Client Changes
-### The following lines describe the code we provide to adapt FedAvg to FedSoup
+### The following lines specify the position of the code we provide to adapt FedAvg to FedSoup
 fit method:

 1) Lines 65-90: obtaining parameters from server